mendersoftware/mender-docs/302.Release-information/02.Open-source-licenses/docs.md

 -----

-The following software may be included in this product: available-typed-arrays.
-A copy of the source code may be downloaded from git+https://github.com/inspect-js/available-typed-arrays.git.
+The following software may be included in this product: available-typed-arrays, is-weakref.
+A copy of the source code may be downloaded from git+https://github.com/inspect-js/available-typed-arrays.git (available-typed-arrays), git+https://github.com/inspect-js/is-weakref.git (is-weakref).
 This software contains the following license and notice below:

 MIT License